digital-futures-academy/airport-challenge/README.md

 I want to prevent landing when the airport is full

 Domain model:
 Objects          Properties                          Messages                 Output Airport          airportCapacity @integer            isFull()                 @boolean
-                 landedPlanes @array(@planes)
+                 landedPlanes @array(@planes)        landPlane(@Plane)        @Void
+Plane            id

-Test 3: Checking that airport is full once the airportCapacity has been reached, it is expected to return a boolean
+Test 3: Checking that airport is full once the airportCapacity has been reached, and that no planes can land when isFull()

 ======================
 -Fourth user story: